rachelbeery/Flatiron-Capstone/README.md

 ### The Data

+The dataset used is an OpenFEMA Dataset for Hazard Mitigation Analysis and can be found at the following source: https://www.fema.gov/openfema-data-page/hazard-mitigation-assistance-projects-v2

-The dataset used is an OpenFEMA Dataset for Disaster Declarations and can be found at the following source: https://www.fema.gov/openfema-data-page
+The dataset used is an OpenFEMA Dataset for Hazard Mitigation Analysis and can be found at the following source: https://www.fema.gov/openfema-data-page/public-assistance-funded-projects-details-v1